Banner Message

 As David Brooks observes, "There is one skill that lies at the heart of any healthy person, family, school, community organization, or society: the ability to see someone else deeply and make them feel seen--to accurately know another person, to let them feel valued, heard, and understood."

-And yet we humans don't do this well.
-All around us are people who feel invisible, unseen, misunderstood.
-In How to Know a Person, Brooks sets out to help us do better, posing questions that are essential for all of us: If you want to know a person, what kind of attention should you cast on them?
+And yet all around are people who feel invisible, unseen, misunderstood.
+In How to Know a Person, Brooks sets out to help us do better, posing essential questions: If you want to know a person, what kind of attention should you cast on them?
 What kind of conversations should you have?
 What parts of a person's story should you pay attention to?

-Driven by his trademark sense of curiosity and his determination to grow as a person, Brooks draws from the fields of psychology and neuroscience and from the worlds of theater, philosophy, history, and education to present a welcoming, hopeful, integrated approach to human connection.
-How to Know a Personhelps readers become more understanding and considerate toward others, and to find the joy that comes from being seen.
+Driven by his trademark sense of curiosity and determination to grow as a person, Brooks draws from the fields of psychology and neuroscience and the worlds of theater, philosophy, history, and education to present a welcoming, hopeful, integrated approach to human connection.
+How to Know a Person helps readers become more understanding and considerate toward others, and to find the joy that comes from being seen.
 Along the way it offers a possible remedy for a society that is riven by fragmentation, hostility, and misperception.

-The act of seeing another person, Brooks argues, is profoundly creative: How can we look somebody in the eye and see something large in them, and in turn, see something larger in ourselves?
+The act of seeing another person, Brooks argues, is profoundly creative: How can we look somebody in the eye and see something large in them and, in turn, see something larger in ourselves?
 How to Know a Person is for anyone searching for connection, and yearning to be understood.

 Artist's Way